kyprifog/ballista/README.md

 - Due to the use of Rust, memory usage can be up to 100x lower than Apache Spark which means that more processing can fit on a single node, reducing the overhead of distributed compute.
-- Also, due to the use of Rust, there are no "cold start" overheads, and performance is blazing fast and consistent.
+- Also due to the use of Rust, there are no "cold start" overheads.
+The first run of a query can be up to 10x faster than Apache Spark.
 - The use of Apache Arrow as the memory model and network protocol means that data can be exchanged between executors in any programming language with minimal serialization overhead.
 - Ballista is columnar rather than row-based, meaning that it can take advantage of vectorized processing both on the